Mission, Vision, and Theme

 - Primarily, WLS prepares men to begin pastoral ministry by providing the spiritual, theological, and professional training needed to enter that ministry.

-- WLS also partners with pastors in their ministry-long pursuit of spiritual, theological, and professional growth in all their God-given callings.
+- WLS also partners with pastors in their ministry-long pursuit of spiritual and professional growth.

 Vision